-Walking between these two museums I passed Al Fadhel Mosque, one of several in Bahrain with geometric tiling on the minaret.
+Walking between these two museums is the Al Fadhel Mosque, one of several in Bahrain with geometric tiling on the minaret.

 East, beyond the National Museum, is Muharraq.
 Here the government is creating a ‘Pearling Path’, to encourage a walking exploration of the general area.
-I found an old warehouse that was used to wholesale dates and their extracts.
+Along the walk is an old warehouse that was used to wholesale dates and their extracts.

 To the north of the island is Qalat Al Bahrain.
 This is an archaeological tell, which has evidence of occupation from around 3000BC.

 On top of the tell is a fort, that appears to date back to the 6th century.
 It was rebuilt and used by Portugal from about 1529 until the start of the 17thc.